 If however you have modified FLASH contents and do not want them to be saved, you can always avoid this by quitting the debugger (short cut SHIFT F5) which causes the simulator to be stopped without performing the normal save process.
-If you FLASH\LM3SXXXX.ini file from the simulator directory...
+If you wish to start with a fresh device (with blank FLASH contents) then simply delete the FLASH\LPC23XX.ini file from the simulator directory...